 Shrimp and grits satisfy this seafood-loving southern girl’s appetite more than almost anything else.
 It basically has everything that makes my taste buds sing.
-If you’re looking for quick and easy dinner ideas, this one will make you very happy.

 Long before shrimp and grits were a “thing,” I had this delicious dish at a small family owned diner in New Orleans.
 My eyes rolled back as I savored every bite.